dennybritz/deeplearning-papernotes/nmt-jointly-learning-to-align-and-translate.md

 #### Key Takeaways

 - Attention mechanism is a weighted sum of the hidden states computed by the encoder.
 The weights come from a softmax-normalized attention function (a simple MLP in this paper), which are learned during training.
-- Attention can be expensive, because a value is calculated for each encoder-decoder output pair, resulting in a T_x * T_y matrix.
+- Attention can be expensive, because it must be evaluated for each encoder-decoder output pair, resulting in a len(x) * len(x) matrix.
 - The attention mechanism improves performance across the board, but has a particularly large affect on long sentences, confirming the hyptohesis that the fixed vector encoding is a bottleneck.
 - The authors use a bidirectional-GRU, concatenating both hidden states into a final state at each time step.
 - It is easy to visualize the attention matrix (for a single input-ouput sequence pair).
 The authors show that in the case of English to French translations the matrix has large values on the diagonal, showing the these two languages are well aligned in terms of word order.